Tag Archives: Sterling K. Brown

 Frozen 2 (2019), Walt Disney Pictures

 Directors Jennifer Lee and Chris Buck’s film became most engaging for me approximately one hour in.
 This is precisely at the point when Elsa’s ’water action’ sequence begins.
 A time when I finally felt like something truly exciting to watch was actually happening.
-Before this point, I was being disappointed and a tad annoyed.
+Before this point, I was feeling disappointed and a tad annoyed.
 I lie.
 I was more than a tad annoyed by the seemingly unexciting musical numbers and Anna’s ability to jump to conclusions when Kristoff was trying to ask her ‘the question.’

 Frozen 2 (2019), Walt Disney Pictures